Your Occupational Therapy Salary Guide (2024)

 Specialize

 It’s not a guarantee, but some hospitals do pay more for more specialties.
-However, most hospitals tend to base salaries more on experience.
+However, most hospitals base salary decisions on experience.
 You might be able to negotiate your pay at smaller facilities if you have certain certifications (CHT, etc.).

 Here is a comprehensive list of specialities and certifications available to OTs.